serengil/deepface/README.md

 ## Citation

-Please cite [deepface](https://ieeexplore.ieee.org/document/9259802) in your publications if it helps your research.
-Here are examples of BibTeX entries:
+Please cite deepface in your publications if it helps your research.
+Here are examples of its BibTeX entries:

 ```BibTeX
 @inproceedings{serengil2020lightface,